 A 12-year-old boy with poncho villa

-It’s a remarkable story that Enrique Alferez, at the age of 12, becomes part of the Mexican Revolutionary forces of Poncho Villa.
+It’s a remarkable story that Enrique Alferez, at the age of 12, becomes part of the Mexican Revolutionary forces of Pancho Villa.
 Katie Bowler Young explains how that happened in this interview.

 The sculpture La Soldadera features the strong figure of the women who supported the Mexican Revolution.
 The defiant looking mother holds a breastfeeding infant in one arm.
 Her other arm holds a rifle behind her back.